 - NM cable is easier to attach to framing members, requiring only light-weight plastic cable staples.

-There are situations in which NM cable cannot be used, such as outdoors or when wiring is exposed along the face of foundation walls.
+There are situations in which NM cable cannot be used, such as outdoors (with the exception of UF-type cable, which is rated for direct burial) or when wiring is exposed along the face of foundation walls.
 In these instances, the electrical code calls for conduit installations.